angelstreet/virtualpytest/docs/dev/ZAPPING_DETECTION.md

 ---

-## 🎉 **IMPLEMENTATION COMPLETE & PRODUCTION READY**
+## 🎉 **BLACKSCREEN DETECTION COMPLETE & PRODUCTION READY**

-*The zapping detection functionality is now fully implemented, tested, and integrated into the existing video verification architecture.
-Ready for immediate production deployment with minimal code changes and maximum reuse of existing components.*
+*The blackscreen zapping detection functionality is fully implemented, tested, and integrated into the existing video verification architecture.
+Ready for immediate production deployment.*

+## 🔄 **FREEZE DETECTION ENHANCEMENT - READY FOR IMPLEMENTATION**

+*The freeze detection enhancement plan is complete and ready for implementation.
+This will add freeze-frame zapping detection with smart device learning, requiring minimal code changes (~230 lines) while maintaining full backward compatibility.
+See `DETECTION_FREEZE_FEATURE.md` for detailed implementation plan.*